jackdewinter/pymarkdown/newdocs/src/plugins/rule_md005.md

    10. Item 2b
 ```

-triggers this rule as the sublist within `Item 1` is left aligned while the
-sublist within `Item 2` is right aligned.
-Therefore, the alignment of the list
-is determined by the `Item 1` list and the `Item 2a` list item is out of
-alignment.
+> **Explanation**: The sublist under `Item 1` is left-aligned (delimiter `1.` and `10.` align), while the sublist under `Item 2` is right-aligned (`1.` is indented more than `10.`).
+The rule enforces consistent alignment across the entire list structure, so this mixture triggers the failure.

 ### Correct Scenarios

-This rule does not trigger under two groups of scenarios.
-The first
-is when every Unordered List element starts at a consistent indentation, regardless
-of whether they are lists or sublists:
+This rule does not trigger when all unordered list items at the same level share consistent indentation, including proper indentation for nested sublists.

 ```Markdown
 * Item 1